HyphaApp/hypha-site/content/_index.md

 This means that the applications, and all associated information created is available to you and your applicants on your own systems - not handed over to a company where it can be difficult to analyse the data.

-## Privacy is important

-The Hypha code is regularly audited and has many privacy and security features.
-The most recent audit was completed 2021-Aug, [available here](/reports/Radically_Open_Security_2021_Hypha.pdf).
-Big thank you to the [Open Technology Fund](https://www.opentech.fund) and [Radically Open Security](https://www.radicallyopensecurity.com/) for the last audit.

 ## Benefit from the powers of open source

 Hypha is open source software.
 This means the license invites you to expand what can do Hypha, create add-on functionality not already available.